5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/README.md

-# Injecting Brightness Control (`PNLF`)
+# Injecting Brightness Control (`SSDT-PNLF`)

 ## `PNLF` Injection Methods

 To inject Brightness Control, there are several ways to do so.
-But no matter which one you choose, it requires the combination of a kext and a corresponding ACPI hotpatch to work.
+But no matter which one you choose, it requires the combination of a kext and a corresponding `SSDT-PNLF` to work.

 1. Common injection method: